 is a candidate for Micro ETS so Dr. Nielson perfected his SDLA® procedure

 to help those not able to have ETS surgery.

 less invasive, more affordable, and it works well for those who

-suffer from sweating, compensatory sweating and mal-odor.
+suffer from sweating and mal-odor.
 This

 minimally invasive procedure is done in the doctor’s office under